MAOA

 Symptoms

-Because the MAOA gene is important for the brain, some people may have:
+Because the MAOA gene is important for brain activity, many people who have MAOA-related syndrome have:

 - Intellectual disability